JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 ### Vector: A Flexible Container

-To store the values of our wave table, we'll use a vector: `Vec` struct (Rust's name for a class).
+To store the values of our wave table, we'll use a vector: `Vec` type.
 It is a flexible array type that allows us to store arrays of variable size in memory.
-All elements stored should be of the same type.
+All elements stored are of the same type.
 It sounds a lot like a C++ `std::vector`, right?

 ```rust
 # main.rs: main()